Yanli-susan/yanli-susan.github.io/index.md

 - **The influence of font scale on semantic expression of word cloud**, (with Jie Li, Kang Zhang).
 *Accepted, Journal of Visualization, 2020.*
+- **CEO Public Apology after a Corporate Crisis: The Effects of Non-verbal and Verbal cues in an Apology on Firm's Social Disapproval**, (with Haipeng (Allan) Chen, Jiuchang Wei, Yina Li).
+*Accepted, Journal of Business Research, 2023.*

 ## Revision

-- **CEO Public Apology after a Corporate Crisis: The Effects of Non-verbal and Verbal cues in an Apology on Firm's Social Disapproval**, (with Haipeng (Allan) Chen, Jiuchang Wei, Yina Li). *Minor revision, Journal of Business Research.*
 - **Appealing or Knowledgeable: The Use of Streaming Video in Communicating COVID-19 Risk in China**, (with Jiuchang Wei, Shih-Kai Huang, Thomas Ryan Brindle). *Under review, Public Relations Review.*